rkoron007/docker/demos/pushing_to_heroku/README.md

 Since our Rails application only needs Node in order to bundle our dependencies we use a multistage build to first build our `bundle.js` and our `bundle.js.map`.
-The majority of the layers in Phase One will not be added to our final image.
+The majority of the layers in Phase One will not be included in our final image (just the `bundle.js` and the `bundle.map.js`).

-Once we start Phase Two we are actually building the base image for our image.
+Once we start Phase Two we are actually building our final image.
 So the base image for our app will be `ruby:2.5.5-alpine3.9`.
 Then we take care of installing all our Ruby dependencies.
 You'll notice two very long `COPY` lines after we `bundle install`.
 This is where we will be using the files that we created earlier with that node image!
 We take just the `bundle.js` and the `bundle.js.map` and add them to the `javascripts` folder within the image file system we are creating (we know these files aren't included in our image already because of our `.dockerignore`).